-If you are missing one or more of your teeth, dental implants offer the best solution to restore your smile.
-At Murphy Dental Home, we take pride in providing quality dental restorations using the most advanced technology and techniques.
+If you are missing one or more of your teeth, you have plenty of options to restore your smile.
+However, dental implants are the only one that truly look and feel just like your natural teeth.
+At Murphy Dental Home, we take pride in providing start-to-finish dental implant treatment thanks to our in-house Board-Certified periodontist, Dr. Fallah.
 We look forward to helping you enjoy a healthy, beautiful smile for years to come with dental implants in Murphy, TX.
+Feel free to call us so that can start the process!

-A dental implant is a screw-like titanium post that we surgically place directly into your jawbone to recreate the root structure of your missing or extracted tooth.
-Your implant can then be attached to a variety of restorations such as crowns, bridges, or even full dentures.
+A dental implant is a screw-like titanium post that we surgically place directly into your jawbone to recreate the root structure of your missing tooth.
+By attaching a metal abutment on top of your implant, it can support a variety of restorations such as crowns, bridges, or even full dentures.

 Missing teeth, over time, can become a significant threat to your oral health.
 When a tooth is missing, the jawbone in the area starts to deteriorate, which can cause the remaining teeth to shift and misalign, leading to many problems including jaw pain.
 Dental implants are the only restorations available that will preserve your bone because they take the place of your natural tooth roots.